 Understanding personality type (like your MBTI personality type) helps you see how your mind is wired.
-It shows us how we like to get energized, take in information, make decisions, and orient ourselves to the outer world.
+It shows us how, , , and .

-Understanding interpersonal needs gives you insight into another aspect of your personality—what motivates your behavior in regard to how much interaction you want with others.
+Understanding gives you insight into another aspect of your personality—what motivates your behavior in regard to how much interaction you want with others.
 And what type of interaction you want.